Quintin1995/DMAS/README.md

   - CO
   - TOK
   - SPIDER

+* Agents has:
+    - name
+    - list of phone numbers
+    - list of secrets
+    - liar type    (agent type)  (each liar type has a certain percentage of lying.)

+* Liar Types:
+    - Bluffer
+    - Saboteur
+    - etc...

- * Generate Graphs
+* Generate Graphs (GUI)
- * GUI?
+* GUI
- * Add and Remove Agents
- * Lying Agents?
-Accidentally given different information.
 * Stress Test
+    - How many agents can the program support?
+    - How many secrets can the program support?
 * Statistics Class
-  -This class runs X amount of experiments and gathers results and makes nice plots.
+  - This class runs X amount of experiments and gathers results and makes nice plots.